-This Certification Practice Statement (CPS) describes the Certification Practices employed in the provisioning of certificates to Swedish government agencies by Försäkringskassan (SSIA), the Swedish government's Social Insurance Agency (hereafter SSIA) to Swedish government agencies, in accordance with the Certificate Policy (CP) known as the Swedish Social Insurance Agency Certificate Policy.
+This Certification Practice Statement (CPS) describes the Certification Practices employed in the provisioning of Extended Validation (EV) certificates to Swedish government agencies by Försäkringskassan (SSIA), the Swedish government's Social Insurance Agency (hereafter SSIA) to Swedish government agencies, in accordance with the Certificate Policy (CP) known as the Swedish Social Insurance Agency Hardware X.509 Certificate Policy v4.0.1.
 References in this document to 'CP' or 'applicable CP' refer to this explicit version of this CP.